 High value truffles: how to cultivate them on your land

 This seminar will discuss what truffles are, how much they’re worth and the conditions needed to cultivate them.
 Dr Paul Thomas will discuss all aspects of the truffle business including technical requirements such as soil conditions, considerations such as set-up costs, resource requirements and grant availability, and expected yields, income and product distribution channels.
+The seminar will also explore latest research around how climate change will impact truffle production and the regions suitable for cultivation.
 This seminar will be of interest to anyone looking to diversify their land and grow truffle trees as an investment, as well as those looking to grow truffles for their own enjoyment.